Trusted by leading organisations

 What is a mobile application penetration test?

-Mobile app pentesting is designed to assess the configuration of mobile apps across iOS, Android and Windows, including those using mobile development frameworks such as React Native, Flutter and Xamarin.
-It can find cyber security vulnerabilities that may allow unauthorised access to sensitive information.
-Our security experts use the latest techniques and tools to simulate attacks performed by malicious actors to identify security vulnerabilities in your mobile apps.
+Mobile app pentesting is designed to assess the configuration of mobile apps across iOS, Android and Windows.
+It also covers apps developed with mobile frameworks like React Native, Flutter and Xamarin.
+The goal is to identify cyber security vulnerabilities that could lead to a breach.
+Our security experts use the latest tools and techniques to identify weaknesses before malicious actors can exploit them.

 What steps are involved in a mobile app penetration test?